STAFF AND BOARD

 Sagirah joined Propel ATL as the Community Engagement Coordinator for Atlanta Streets Alive.
 She built on that experience and her background in developing community-based organizations to now manage engagement programs that are innovative in the way they connect people, interests, and action.
 She champions children being able to safely bicycle through the city and is an avid proponent of active transportation, equitable transit-oriented development, and democratic streets.

-She is an active board member of both her NPU and neighborhood association and serves on the Association of Pedestrian & Bicycle Professionals' national task force on equity, diversity, and inclusion.
+Sagirah was appointed to represent Atlanta on the MARTA Board of Directors in 2023 and serves on the Association of Pedestrian & Bicycle Professionals' national task force on equity, diversity, and inclusion.
 When she does not have a book in her hands, Sagirah enjoys outdoor adventures and exploring the city via active transportation with her family.

 Bike Programs Coordinator Karli Blalock is a community-focused Atlantan with an enthusiasm for spreading the joy of riding bikes.
 Born and raised in the metro area, she moved to Atlanta in 2016 and fell in love with navigating the city on a bike through group rides and commuting.
 Through that process, she learned cycling and living in community were hugely beneficial for her overall mental health.